UA Campus Directory:

 Course Description and Credit Hours

 Study of selected topics in United States film.
-Writing proficiency is required for a passing grade in this W-designated course.
+Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Required Texts from UA Supply Store: